 Start playing with any places where you’re not spending intentionally to see if you can lower any of your expenses there.
 In general, start with what you can and don’t worry about the percentages.
 Now, if you’re at a place where you’re living pretty comfortably, and you’re just looking for some me to throw out some numbers that you can use as a benchmark, I can do that too.
 Those would be whatever it takes to build an emergency fund covering at least three months’ worth of expenses.

 It doesn’t have to be your full salary for three months, just what you need to cover those fixed and variable costs for three months.
 Generally speaking, teachers have pretty good job security, so the emergency fund tends to be just if you want to make a career transition or if a non-income loss emergency comes up.
 Start with three months, and then you can always beef it up from there if you want more security.

 Investing 15% is a really good goal for a lot of people.
 So, that means investing 15% right into your employer-sponsored plans or your IRA.
 But as with everything, you want to have your goal in mind first, and then sort of backward map just like you would for lesson planning with a curriculum.
 So for me, I want to retire early, so before 59 and a half.
 I’m putting aside a lot more than 15% so I can reach my goal.
 So again, determine your goals first, and then backward map what percentage of your income it will take for you to reach that goal.

 Whether you prefer to budget or auto allocate your money into a “hidden” account, it’s important to have a plan for your money so you can achieve your goals.
-Your plan is going to depend on your goals and situation.
+A teacher’s financial planning depends on your goals and situation.